yash-sharma1/docs-site/docs/smart-chain/wallet/metamask.md

 Congratulations! you have create your MetaMask account!

-## Connect Your MetakMast With Binance Smart Chain
+## Connect Your MetaMask With Binance Smart Chain

 1. Go to setting page</br>